oracle-livelabs/adb/adb-gcp/connect-to-swingbech-app/connect-to-swingbech-app.md

 3. Download the Autonomous Database wallet file

+    **Oracle Autonomous Database** only accepts secure connections to the database.
+This requires a **'wallet'** file that contains the SQL\*NET configuration files and the secure connection information.
+Wallets are used by client utilities such as SQL Developer, SQL\*Plus etc. For this workshop, you will use this same wallet mechanism to make a connection from Swingbench to the **Autonomous Database**.

 - On the **Autonomous Database** page click the Autonomous Database that was provisioned.

     ![Download zip](./images/vm-adb-details.png " ")